Simply LaKita

 These cast iron chicken thighs roast in 25-30 minutes at 400°F, with crackly skin over potatoes & carrots.
 It's a cozy one-pan weeknight dinner with a buttery brown‑sugar thyme rub, minimal prep, big flavor.

-Updated September 2025: I make some version of chicken thighs and potatoes almost weekly, and I've tested this method for consistent crispy skin while the vegetables turn golden around the edges.
-Updated for clarity and tips so you can nail it on the first try.
+Updated February 2026: I make some version of chicken thighs and potatoes almost weekly, and I've tested this method for consistent crispy skin while the vegetables turn golden around the edges.
+I've refreshed this post with new tips, expanded FAQs, and helpful make-ahead instructions based on your questions and feedback.
 Originally posted on November 30, 2020.

 overhead view of finished chicken and potatoes in cast iron skillet on marble surface